adjust/ios_sdk/README.md

 Both event response data objects contain:

 - `NSString eventToken` the event token, if the package tracked was an event.

+If any of these values is not available, it's value will default to `nil`.

 And both event and session failed objects also contain: